zainasaadeddin/usercode/README.md

 **Congratulations**!
 You’ve successfully configured an Amplify project for our React app.
 This can be verified by the presence of the amplify folder under the react-client-app directory!!

+## important note: Inside IAM ROLES, we have to create a role LambdaRole and attach polices for amplify and DynamoDB

 ## Set Up DynamoDB Storage

    Storage is one of the essential resources in end-to-end web applications to persist and manage user data, and the DynamoDB service is an excellent AWS service to handle the storage of our client applications.
 AWS DynamoDB is a fully managed NoSQL relational database service through which we can create and manage our databases with ease.